 Cantonese Shrimp and Snow Pea Stir-Fry with Garlic Sauce

 Bright and crisp snow peas stir-fried with succulent shrimp in a fragrant garlic sauce, showcasing Cantonese freshness and balance.
-This chinese-inspired seafood ready in about 18 minutes pairs large shrimp, peeled and deveined, snow peas, trimmed, vegetable oil for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 190 calories and feeds 3, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This chinese-inspired seafood ready in about 18 minutes blends large shrimp, peeled and deveined, snow peas, trimmed, vegetable oil into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 190 calories and feeds 3, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients